rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

  * Print resulting competition options as common columns after https://github.com/dotnet/BenchmarkDotNet/pull/341
  * Check `+ Environment.NewLine` usages in `XunitCompetitionRunner.ReportXxx()` methods
  * LogColors.Hint: use it for something?

+### Design decisions:
+ * Review: issue: annotation context is stored as `static readonly Lazy<AnnotationContext> _annotationContext` so concurrent runs will overwrite each other.
+   (have no idea fow to fix without breaking scenario "multiple tests over same type") +Subtask: Ensure that all attribute lines are read during source file parsing.

 ### Tests:
  * xUnit: tests: force run as x64 (appveyor may run as x86)?